Meyer-C/GUI-based-database-editor/README.md

 ### Manual Chemical Add

-This is the most basic way to add chemicals to the main database, but it requires the most user input.
+> This is the most basic way to add chemicals to the main database, but it requires the most user input.
 When you click on the Manual Chemical Add button from the Edit Database dropdown menu, a new manual chemical add tab will be pulled up.
 Enter all of the data that you need for the chemical in the labeled fields.
 Once the fields are all filled, click "Add Chemical!" a the bottom of the screen!
 If the chemical has been successfully added, the tab will state that the chemcial has been added successfully!

 ### PubChem Add

+> This tab allows you to add chemicals to your main database directly from PubChem!
+You can search the PubChem Database using a variety of different search types listed bellow and then select chemicals to add to your database for quicker and easier access!
+It fills in all of the chemical data from the PubChem Database and then will require you to fill in information on the chemical such as storage information within the lab.

 1. First, navigate to the "PubChem Add" option in the "Edit Database" dropdown menu.
 2. Once the Pubchem Add tab pops up, you will need to select the search type you would like to use.
 You can search PubChem by Name, CID, Smiles, InChiKey, InChi, or Chemical Formula.
 Select one of these buttons.